stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on deployment-like objects that are not selected by any networkpolicy.
+**Description**: Alert on deployment-like objects that are not selected by any NetworkPolicy.

-**Remediation**: Ensure pod does not accept unsafe traffic by isolating it with a networkpolicy object.
+**Remediation**: Ensure pod does not accept unsafe traffic by isolating it with a NetworkPolicy.
+See https://cloud.redhat.com/blog/guide-to-kubernetes-ingress-network-policies for more details.

 **Template**: [non-isolated-pod](generated/templates.md#non-isolated-pods)